 2) Male power, privilege drive most abusers.
 At the root of most perpetrators’ decisions to abuse are deeply held beliefs about male power and privilege.
 By Emilie Munson

-4) The Psychology of Men.
+5) The Psychology of Men.
 Most men don’t spend a lot of time thinking about what it means to them to be a man.
 That’s because in our society, being a man is an advantage, one that does not often invite self-reflection.
 And, even when men are interested in discussing such topics, they are often cautious to do so for fear of being perceived as politically incorrect and chauvinistic.
 By Tyger Latham, Psy.D.

-5) FBI Crime Data Statistics.
+6) FBI Crime Data Statistics.
 Crime data for the nation are derived from Summary Reporting System (SRS) and National Incident-Based Reporting System (NIBRS) reports voluntarily submitted to the FBI.

-6) United Nations Crime Statistics.
+7) United Nations Crime Statistics.
 The Global Study on Homicide has been expanded into a special six-booklet format, five of which are dedicated to thematic areas relevant to the study of the ultimate crime.

-Jackson Katz, Ph.D: internationally recognized anti-violence educator and activist
+An internationally recognized anti-violence educator and activist.

 1) Tough Guise: Violence, Media, and the Crisis in Masculinity.
 By acclaimed anti violence educator, Jackson Katz.
 He argues that the epidemic of male violence that plagues American society needs to be understood and addressed as part of a much larger cultural crisis in masculinity.
 Includes statistics and origins of bad male behavior.
 Challenging Media, 2006.